romland/xorzee/README.md

 	e.g.: https://github.com/nexe/nexe
 	e.g.: https://dev.to/jochemstoel/bundle-your-node-app-to-a-single-executable-for-windows-linux-and-osx-2c89
 	google: https://www.google.com/search?q=package+node+application+to+single+binary
+- be able to set motion-sensitivity depending on hour of day (think: when it gets dark, we get more noise)
+- make logging to disk configurable
+- make a '... | bash' installation script (host on github)

 ## TODO client
 - Be able to see recent/latest detected motion sequences in client
 - be able to put overlay (timestamp?) on saved stream (not sure how costly this would be) (meh, best to just have the player add it as an overlay)
 - Stream instead of downloading recorded files...
-- view log
+- view log (if there is one)
+- have a slider for sensitivity of motion (this is a bit arbitrary, but I don't really expect everyone to understand all settings)

+## Known bugs (client)
+- when reconfiguring resolution, ignore-area does not scale (need to reload to get it shown correctly)

+## Known bugs (server)
+- something is amiss with StopRecording (we do not stop when we should)
+- reconfiguring sometimes fail to restart camera (I'm probably too fast?)

 ## Projects in same vein...
+- https://github.com/Motion-Project/motion Motion :/ -- the project that made me start this project
-- 02jan2020: https://github.com/silvanmelchior/RPi_Cam_Web_Interface (I actually only found out about
-  this one long into my own development -- it might just be what I need!)
+- https://github.com/silvanmelchior/RPi_Cam_Web_Interface (I actually only found out about this one long into my own development (02jan2020) -- it might just be what I need!)
 - motioneye, I knew about (which was what I _wish_ did what I wanted)
 - uv4l (ran into it many years ago for another project, ran into bugs and it was not open source so could not debug)
 - https://github.com/esiexata/rpisurv -- not what I had in mind.
 You'd need multiple machines (this is a server<->camera solution)
 - https://github.com/esiexata/iSpy -- no motion, only a server
 - https://github.com/esiexata/telepi -- no motion, requires mplayer on client (need web browser)

 ## Interesting
 - https://github.com/esiexata/Camerafeed